 Juventud Alianza General Paz Juniors Cristian Pérez 1- 0 Laborde 1- 1 Galán 2- 1 Rodriguez 2- 2 Rubén Ceballos 3- 2 Dalpoggetto 3- 3 Gustavo Pacheco 4- 3 Carnero 4- 4 F. González 5- 4 Bordicio 5- 5 Benzi 6- 5 Gómez 6- 6 Pascual 7- 6 Matías Leichner 7- 7 Muńoz 8- 7 Fernández 8- 8 Pereyra 9- 8 Federico Vaccari 9- 9 Ruiz 10- 9 Barrera 10-10 Amaya 11-10 M. De Tobillas 11-11 Cristian Pérez 12-11 Rodriguez 12-12 Galán 13-12 Dalpoggetto 13-13 Rubén Ceballos 14-13 Carnero 14-14 Gustavo Pacheco 15-14 Bordicio 15-15 F. González 16-15 Gómez 16-16 Benzi 17-16 Matías Leichner 17-17 Pascual 18-17 Fernández 18-18 Muńoz 19-18 Federico Vaccari 19-19 Pereyra 20-19 Barrera 20-20 Ruiz (held) 20-20 M. De Tobillas 20-21 NB: it is not clear why Laborde did not take the 12th penalty.A percentage of 97,6% (41 out of 42), while the first 40 penalties were all converted.

-In (at least) thirty-two competitions, both semifinals and the final were all decided by a penalty shootout.
+In (at least) thirty-three competitions, both semifinals and the final were all decided by a penalty shootout.
 We list them in chronological order.